-In the case of premises that are able to allow under 18s to access some gambling areas, due attention should be given to layout and access to ensure under 18s do not participate in gambling or gain access to areas where access is restricted, and that the areas are suitably monitored.
+In the case of premises that are able to allow under 18s to access some gambling areas, due attention should be given to layout and access to ensure under 18s do not participate in gambling or gain access to areas where access is restricted, and the areas are suitably monitored.

-Where category C or above gaming machines are available in premises to which under 18s are admitted, we expect: that:
+Where category C or above gaming machines are available in premises to which under 18s are admitted, we expect::

-- All such machines are located in an area of the premises separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance - Only over 18s are admitted to the area where these machines are located - Access to the area where the machines are located is supervised - The area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder - At the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.
+- All such machines are located in an area of the premises separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance - Only over 18s are admitted to the area where these machines are located - Access to the area where the machines are located is supervised - The area where the machines are located is arranged so it can be observed by staff of the operator or the licence holder - At the entrance to, and inside any such area there are prominently displayed notices indicating access to the area is prohibited to persons under 18.

-Where under 18s are loitering outside of the premises, proportionate steps should be taken by the premises licence holder to move them on, and consideration should be made to reporting this to the police or a truancy officer as appropriate.
+Where under 18s are loitering outside of the premises, steps should be taken by the premises licence holder to discourage them from loitering there, and consideration should be made to reporting this to the police or an education welfare officer as appropriate.

-Furthermore, premises should ensure that vulnerable persons are either excluded from gambling (in the case of those who are under the influence of alcohol or drugs, under voluntary exclusion or have been excluded for whatever other reason) or are under supervision with the possibility of intervention.
+Furthermore, premises should ensure vulnerable persons are either excluded from gambling (in the case of those who are under the influence of alcohol or drugs, under voluntary exclusion or have been excluded for whatever other reason) or are under supervision with the possibility of intervention.
+Such exclusions should not discriminate against people who may be wrongly judged to be vulnerable e.g. people with a protected characteristic under the Equality Act 2010; we recognise this may be a difficult judgement to make at times and premises should ensure staff are trained to make reasonable and non-discriminatory judgements.